qlibin/scala-mooc-1/week1assignment/recfun/README.md

 * (if (zero? x) max (/ 1 x))
 * I told him (that it’s not (yet) done).
 (But he wasn’t listening)

-The function should return false for the following strings:
+The function should return `false` for the following strings:

 * :-)
 * ())(

 The last example shows that it’s not enough to verify that a string contains the same number of opening and closing parentheses.

-Do this exercise by implementing the balance function in Main.scala.
+Do this exercise by implementing the balance function in `Main.scala`.
 Its signature is as follows:

 ```scala
 def balance(chars: List[Char]): Boolean